 Platforms: Xbox One, PS4, Nintendo Switch, PC

-Wargroove is turn-based strategy that will no doubt look familiar to fans of Advance Wars.
+Wargroove is a turn-based strategy that will no doubt look familiar to fans of Advance Wars.
 Fans received an extended look at the game in the announcement trailer and during a Nintendo Direct.

 Even though the Switch seems like it’s the best place for this game given its Advance Wars background it will also find its way to the PS4, Xbox One and PC.
 The pixel look of the game gives added charm along with making it easy to run on any platform.

 Unit placement will be everything in Wargroove as it will affect the damage and resistances of your characters.
-For example, being in a wooded area will give your units more cover and allow them have extra defense.
+For example, being in a wooded area will give your units more cover and allow them to have extra defense.